Okay, show of hands.

 - Foam padding over knuckles for protection.

 My take: As most of you know, Under Armour is a major clothing retailer.
 Their hunting gear is typically high quality and focused on performance.
 Like their other clothing, they focus on pleasing customers who put their gear to the test.
-Owners say these are well made but run a bit small.
-The Under Armour scent control gloves are a solid choice for someone looking for a good quality glove.
-They are suitable for all but the most extreme conditions.

-4. Hot Shot Defender
+Best Budget Hunting Gloves: Hot Shot Defender

 Score: 3.7/5